 8.3 Mechanism of centralized retransmission of lost PDUs

+8.3.1 General

 Editor’s Note: whether this section could be captured in the same paragraph of mobility procedures is FFS.

-This mechanism allows to perform the retransmission of the PDUs that were not delivered by a gNB-DU (gNB-DU1), e.g., because the radio link served by gNB-DU1 is subject to temporary outage, via another gNB-DU (gNB-DU2) with a well-functioning radio link toward the UE.
+This mechanism allows to perform the retransmission of the PDCP PDUs that were not delivered by a Node (“Node1”), e.g., because the radio link served by “Node1” is subject to temporary outage, via another Node (“Node2”) with a well-functioning radio link toward the UE.

+8.3.2 Applicability for F1

+In this section, “Node1” and “Node2” mentioned in section 8.3.1 are gNB-DU1 and gNB-DU2, respectively.

 The gNB-DU1 shall detect the outage (e.g., based on measurement reports, CQI feedback, UL measurements, HARQ ACK/NACK ratios, RLC status reports).
 The gNB-DU1 shall send a notification to the gNB-CU about the outage.